 How is women’s football growing in France?

 In the past two to three years, I have seen things that I would have never imagined before.
-I see adverts for women's football, and they seem natural.
-I'm delighted to have seen this evolution, because it has motivated me to go out and seek a women's team to play with on a regular basis.
-Even though I loved playing, I didn't picture myself joining a squad, like I ended up doing.
+I see commercials for women’s football, and they seem natural.
+I’m delighted to have seen this evolution, because it has motivated me to go out and seek a women’s team to play with on a regular basis.
+Even though I loved playing, I didn’t picture myself joining a squad, like I ended up doing.

 Tell us about Witch FC.

-Witch FC is a group of women who like sports, who are passionate and who are willing to bring their own sensibilities into the team.
+Witch FC is a bunch of women who like sports, who are passionate and who are willing to bring their own sensibilities into the team.
 We gather around football, but the team is definitely a way to empower each of us.
 Together, we wanted the name of the club to be badass, as witches are the ultimate feminist icons.
 There are nice witches as well.
-But, as with roller derby teams, we wanted to have a collective name and not mention any [specific] location.
+But, as in roller derby teams, we wanted to have a collective name and not mention any [specific] location.

 What do you bring to the team?

-I can play up top in the midfield or in defence.
+I can play up top in the midfield or in defense.
 I like to break a sweat and get my cardio up.
 I love being able to go box to box and change the fate of the match at both ends.
-The midfield gives me that freedom to run around, participate within the game and even have an impact if my energy is high enough.
+The midfield gives me that freedom to run around, participate within the game, and even have an impact if my energy is high enough.
 My teammates say I have a good [energy] level and great commitment.
-That's all I want from the game.
-I want them to understand that I'm fully participating and having fun.
+That’s all I want from the game.
+I want them to understand that I’m fully participating and having fun.

-"I love being able to go box to box and change the fate of the match at both ends".
+“I love being able to go box to box and change the fate of the match at both ends.”

 What’s it like playing alongside like-minded people?

-As the team bond deepened, you see every single one of us rooting for one another [in our work lives, as well as on the pitch].
-For example, someone wrote the screenplay they have always wanted to write, one of us paints more, I am starting theatre classes with a teammate, and that's a small sample of how solidarity amongst women can help us all build our dreams into realities.
+As the team bond deepened, you see every single one of us rooting for one another [in our work lives, as well as on the field].
+For example, someone wrote the screenplay they have always wanted to write, one of us paints more, I am starting theater classes with a teammate, and that’s a small sample of how solidarity amongst women can help us all build our dreams into realities.
 There is a tremendous amount of confidence that comes with being supported unconditionally by your friends.